hfloresr/Sandhog/docs/final.md

 <br>
-On average, our Sandhog* Agent performed reasonably well in comparison to all other agents.
-The ability to make decisions on the probability of whether the other agent is cooperative is an upgraded heuristic to the vanilla A* Agent.
+On average, our Sandhog\* Agent performed reasonably well in comparison to all other agents.
+The ability to make decisions on the probability of whether the other agent is cooperative is an upgraded heuristic to the vanilla A\* Agent.
 Furthermore, we believe that in pig challenge situation, the Deep-Q Agent is at a disadvantage.
-Since rewards are cummulative between the two agents, negative rewards can accumulate significantly and rapidly due to the penalization of turns and steps.
-Therefore, making it difficult for our Deep-Q agent to learn in a short period of time along with significant drops in rewards for any exploration.
+Since rewards are cumulative between the two agents, negative rewards can accumulate significantly and rapidly due to the penalization of turns and steps.
+This makes it difficult for our Deep-Q agent to learn in a short period of time along with significant drops in rewards for any exploration.

 <br>
 <img src="pics/final_figs2/acts_per_episode.png"  width="75%" height="75%">